 "Scan To Ar": Palermo

 A co-design workshop using rapid 3D site capture and an AR design tool with a library of design primitives (akin to Lego bricks).
 The goal was to repurpose abandoned industrial heritage in Palermo.
 I collaborated with Federico La Russa to facilitate the workshop, using Wikar (my augmented reality platform) to swiftly mock up and review architectural proposals with stakeholders over a single weekend.
-The public space opened in October 2022 ↗.
+The co-design process helped the local campus community collect a public voice for preserving the open space, and the site opened as a public space in October 2022 ↗.
 Conference presentation and publication ↗ documented the methodology.

 Related Projects